Kolaj Fest New Orleans is a multi-day festival & symposium about contemporary collage and its role in art, culture, and society, 25-29 June 2025.

 Encaustic Collage

 Participants in this popular & recurring Kolaj Fest New Orleans workshop will learn how to use encaustic medium (encaustic without pigment) as an adhesive and a transfer medium.
 After sharing the history of encaustic, Indianapolis, Indiana artist Beth Guipe Hall will demonstrate how to apply the medium, embed paper into the wax surface, fuse the surface with each application of medium, and three different transfer techniques.
 Working on 12×12 Masonite panels, participants will make an encaustic collage they can take home with them.
+Note: Pre-registration is required and there is a materials fee.
 READ MORE

 WORKSHOP